2026-05-16 · research · lwIP 2.2.1 audit series · part 1 of 13

 Reachability

 Network-reachable from any SMTP server the lwIP client connects to.
-Typical embedded uses send outbound notification mail without TLS verification of the peer, so a hostile or on-path server is in scope.
-No authentication is required before the overflow fires; the bug sits in the EHLO response handler, before the client has sent AUTH PLAIN credentials.
+Typical embedded deployments send outbound notification mail without TLS verification of the peer, placing hostile or on-path servers in scope.
+No authentication is required before the overflow fires.
+The bug sits in the EHLO response handler, before the client has sent AUTH PLAIN credentials.
 STARTTLS deployments that fail to validate the upstream certificate are also exposed.

 The bug also fires when the application has no SMTP credentials configured. smtp_prepare_auth_or_mail parses the AUTH capabilities line first and only later decides whether to send AUTH PLAIN, AUTH LOGIN, or skip authentication entirely.